The Action Builders Team

 What are their favorite foods you might ask?
 With Mark’s dad being Italian it probably comes as no surprise that Mark’s favorite food is….Italian.
 His favorite go-to dessert is either carrot cake or pecan pie.
 Believe it or not his favorite carrot cake comes from Publix.
 Diane’s favorite food is their weekly grilling salmon on the Traeger.
 Her favorite restaurant is probably BJ’s because of their Pizookie that she and Mark love to share.
 Her all-time favorite dessert is the chocolate chip cookie at Chick-Fil-A. She claims they are THE best cookie made.
 In the winter time you might catch Mark & Diane cooking a roast or boston butt in their wood burn fireplace.
 Talk about delicious!

 Mark and Diane enjoy being a part of Church of the Highlands.
-Diane is involved with both the A-Team and the Campus Host Team.
+Diane is involved with the Campus Host Team, where she serves as a door greeter each week.
+She is also involved with the A-Team for more behind the scenes activities.
 We love the difference our church makes in the community by providing us opportunities for us to serve!

 Lastly for you music buffs out there we thought we’d include a brief synopsis of Diane’s dad’s brief dive into the music industry in the late ‘50s and 60’s, which started in Memphis, TN.
 From 1955-1959 her dad played guitar for several bands and worked with notable artists such as Carl Perkins, Elvis Presley, Johnny Cash, Jerry Lee Lewis, Howln’ Wolf, and Roy Orbison.
 His relationship with Charlie Feathers, the King of Rockabilly, was what sparked his musical career and with Jody Chastain and Jimmy Swonis they recorded several songs including “I Can’t Hardly Stand It.”
 While working at NASA during the day in the Computation Lab, he wrote “You Don’t Hear.”
 Kitty Wells recorded the song in 1965 and it reached #2 on the country music charts.
 The song “Can’t Hardly Stand It” was played in Quentin Tarantino’s Kill Bill volume 2 soundtrack in 2004.